HanSuhhi/csss/docs/components/title/Readme.md

 Title here is an abbreviation.It is a set of `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`.

-It's important to not use more than one `<h1>` in a page.Otherwise, it will feel verr strange, like a piece of data have 2 ids.
+It's important to not use more than one `<h1>` in a page.Otherwise, it will feel very strange, like a piece of data have 2 ids.

 ::: tip
-Because of the pafticularity of the `title` (includes 6 elements), here are some public content of title.
+Because of the particularity of the `title` (includes 6 elements), here are some public content of title.
 :::

 ## Standard